Dates and Times:

 - Participants will have a basic understanding of the content, the main themes and scientific background of the MBCL programme.

 - Participants will have a basis to further cultivate and deepen (self-) compassion practice for personal and professional benefit and continue with MBCL Teacher Training seminars, if they wish so.

 MBCL Teacher Training

-MBCL Teacher Training (TT), seminars are regularly offered, either in two non-residential modules of 3-3,5 days, or in one residential retreat of 6-7 days, or in an international online format, organized by the Mindfulness Network, https://compassion.mindfulness-network.org/ (e.g. closely after this experiential course November 5th – 11th, 2022).
+MBCL Teacher Training (TT) seminars are offered, either in two non-residential modules of 3-3.5 days, or in one residential retreat of 6-7 days, or in an international online format, organized by the Mindfulness Network, https://compassion.mindfulness-network.org/

 To become an MBCL teacher one should be a certified mindfulness (MBSR or MBCT) teacher.
 However, many professionals who are not certified mindfulness teachers can benefit from the seminars to deepen mindfulness-based and compassion-focused interventions and enhance their therapeutic skills in individual or group work.

 Participants will be requested to buy the MBCL workbook: A practical guide to Mindfulness-Based Compassionate Living - Living with Heart by Erik van den Brink & Frits Koster, with Victoria Norton, 2018.
 London/New York: Routledge.

 A Zoom link will be sent nearer to the start date.
 Participants will receive information about how to join online meetings via Zoom.
 Use of a laptop or equivalent well-functioning device is recommended.